United Nations Climate Change Conference: 2015: COP 21/CMP 11, Paris, France

-2016: COP 22/CMP 12/CMA 1, Marrakech, Morocco
+2016: COP 22/CMP 12/CMA 1, Marrakesh, Morocco

-COP 22 was held in Marrakech, in the North African country of Morocco, on 7–18 November 2016.
+COP 22 was held in Marrakesh, in the North African country of Morocco, on 7–18 November 2016.

 A focal issue of COP 22 is that of water scarcity, water cleanliness, and water-related sustainability, a major problem in the developing world, including many African states.
 Prior to the event a special initiative on water was presided by Charafat Afailal, Morocco's Minister in Charge of Water and Aziz Mekouar, COP 22 Ambassador for Multilateral Negotiations.
 Another focal issue was the need to reduce greenhouse emissions and utilise low-carbon energy sources.
 Peter Thomson, President of the UN General Assembly, called for the transformation of the global economy in all sectors to achieve a low emissions global economy.